lindsaykwardell/action-test/README.md

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.

+This was created using [example code by Github](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action).

 ## Inputs

 ### `who-to-greet`